PenguinGabe/slate/source/index.md

 1. `payment_method_nonce` - a cryptographic hash representing the credit card info generated during the checkout process.
 2. `shipping_address_id` - an integer, that represents the specific shipping address the customer has on file with us.
 3. `products` - an array of hashes, with the product id and the quantity of each product.
+4. `city_id` - the current city the customer is in.

 If the purchase is successful, and the customer's credit card is successfully charged, you will receive an `order_reference` number in the server response.

+You can show this `order_reference` number in the order success/ receipt screen.

 ### HTTP Request